-Our Innovation Fund guides the discovery and development of novel therapies and approaches to treating heart failure.
-It includes both strategic grants and seed grants — see below for more, including any current competitions.
+Our Innovation Fund – comprising strategic grants and seed grants – guides the discovery and development of novel therapies and approaches to treating heart failure.

-Investigators must demonstrate they are leveraging and developing the very best ideas, technologies and methodologies available.
-Awarded projects have the greatest potential to transform cardiac care, and involve at least 2 of the Centre’s 3 partner institutions.
-(Any partners worldwide may be co-applicants.)
+Leveraging the best technologies and methodologies available, awarded projects show the greatest translational potential.
+While they must involve at least 2 of the Centre’s 3 partner institutions, any partners worldwide may be co-applicants.

 The Centre’s first Innovation Fund seed grant competition launched in late October 2015, as a joint call with Medicine by Design.
 After the letter of intent stage, 15 applicants were selected to submit full applications.
 Of these, three seed grants were awarded in early 2016.